 Why Is Good Cybersecurity So Hard?

-Part of the reason is the rapid advancements in cyberspace and the corresponding, and ever evolving cybersecurity threats.
-Lone hackers have been replaced by highly motivated, well-resourced organizations, supported by a black market that commercializes the latest exploits, and offers botnets as commodities and provides a marketplace for stolen information.
+Part of the reason is the rapid advancements in cyberspace and the corresponding, ever evolving cybersecurity threats.
+Lone hackers have been replaced by highly motivated, well-resourced organizations, supported by a black market that commercializes the latest exploits, and offers botnets as commodities to provide a marketplace for stolen information.
 However, the primary reason defense is so difficult can be summed up in one word, complexity.